adityaprabhu16/generative-ai-research/RAGFarmAgent/README.md

-# RAG FARMING AGENT
+# INDOOR SMART FARMING AGENT

 Ever wondered, "what is the most recent temperature in the Coastal Greenhouse published by the sensor at any given time?"
 Well, now we can know!

-Note: I'm developing the following agent for the recent Ottomator hackathon.
+I'm developing the following agent for the recent Ottomator hackathon.
 I'll update everyone on the results very soon!

 Introduction:
 For this Hackathon, my goal is to demo a robust Farming RAG agent that acts as a smart assistant for your indoor farm, greenhouse, or any other growing asset.